tamjid-ahsan/Housing-price-prediction/README.md

 ## One Hot Encoding

 Then I one hot encoded the data for later use.
+I got two versions of this.

 ## Feature selection